 FORTIFIED HILL

 Fortified Hill is a 2,000-year-old Indigenous ceremonial earthworks site that sits adjacent to Pyramid Hill Sculpture Park's grounds.
 Pyramid Hill has been working hard to prepare this site for visitors through respectful restoration, and continued learning and training of guides.
-The park is thrilled to begin welcoming visitors to Fortified Hill in October 2024 for guided tours.
-You’ll see some of the most elaborate gateways found in Hopewell-era architecture along with embankment walls and mounds.
-Learn more about this monumental 17-acre earthworks site and the people of the Hopewell culture who built it.

 Pyramid Hill Sculpture Park is located within the Traditional Homelands of the Myaamia (Miami) and Saawanooki (Shawnee) Peoples.
 Fortified Hill earthworks stands as a testament to the depth of time that Indigenous Peoples have lived in and stewarded this landscape.
 We acknowledge our responsibility to care for these lands and to honor the ancestral relationship the Tribal Nations continue with these lands on which Pyramid Hill resides.